mohsensami/react-to-print/README.md

    - Only include the content you want to print within the `printRef` div
    - Keep non-printable content outside the `printRef`
+   - Be aware that popup blockers might prevent the print window from opening

 2. **Styling**

    - Use `beforePrint` styles for the print preview appearance
    - Use `afterPrint` styles for the final printed output
    - Test your print styles in different browsers
+   - Note that the hook automatically sets some default styles:
+     - Arial font family
+     - 20px body margin
+     - 20mm page margins when printing

 3. **Performance**
    - Keep the printable content as simple as possible
    - Avoid complex layouts that might not print well
+   - Consider the impact of popup blockers on your users' experience

 ## Browser Support